 What if I used it as way to learn about myself?
 What am I thinking?
 What am I feeling?
 What do I truly value?
 What brings me closer to those things, and what distracts me from them?
 So I did.
 I structured my system to help me practice this form of self-inquiry and I discovered the missing piece: The Why.

-True productivity starts Why we do what we do.If we don't believe in why we're doing what we're doing, the fruits of our labor, the labor itself, can feeling meaningless.
-Since most of our lives will be spent at work, this means that most our lives can risk feeling meaningless if we work without a Why.
+True productivity starts by becoming aware of Why we do what we do.If we don't believe in why we're doing what we're doing, the fruits of our labor, the labor itself, can feeling meaningless.
+Since most of our lives will be spent at work, this means that most of our lives can risk feeling meaningless if we work without a Why.

-Eventually this method is what I ended up calling the Bullet Journal Method.
+Eventually this method came to be known as the Bullet Journal Method.
 I created it because I needed it, and I continue to use it because I still do.
 The difference is that I began using it to essentially become a different person, whereas I now use it to cultivate who I am in every moment.
 How?
 By using it as a framework for living an intentional life, one where I can align my actions with my values in a way that's sustainable, compassionate, creative, playful, and effective.
 That's what it means to me to be mindfully productive.